dwfwby/Fast-git/README.md

 ## Instalation
 1. Open context menu in sublime text (key ALT)
 2. Go "preferences" → "browse packages"
-3. Insert "Fast git" folder into this folder
+3. Insert "Fast git" folder into this folder (not "Fast-git", namely "Fast git")

 ## O.S.
 Tested only Windows 10.
 Not tested on other versions.